International Conference on Sustainability Education (ICSE 2019)

 - Experience sharing of good practices and case studies (Abstract volume of the conference)

 - Model curriculum framework, content and approaches for effective transaction of sustainability education into education system

-- Recommendation specially for creation of regional e-platform for exchange of experiences and good practices on Sustainability Education.
+- Recommendation especially for creation of regional e-platform for exchange of experiences and good practices on Sustainability Education.

 Participants and format of the Conference

 The conference will bring together around 400 participants (Internationally and nationally) representing the multi-disciplinary and diverse group of stakeholders including: policy makers, teachers and educators, curriculum development experts, representatives of school and education networks, youth, scientists and climate change experts, as well as individuals from the private sector and civil society.
 It is proposed to have invited speakers/presenters as well contributed papers and presentations in equal numbers.

 Presentations and discussions will be organized in form of Panel discussion, working group and in plenary sessions.
 Partners and collaborators of the Conference will be requested put their exhibits and organize special thematic sessions to showcase their experiences during the conference.
 There will be parallel and poster sessions to accommodate presentation of diversity of experiences.

 A dedicated web portal will be developed for the conference.

 Contributions are invited for presentation during technical sessions of the Conference.
 An abstract of around 800 words in English has been invited.
 These will be reviewed and published.